 This is the best tool I’ve found for painlessly managing multiple email accounts with desktop notifications.
 However, I recommend that you turn if off when you really want to focus on getting work done so you aren’t dividing your attention by constantly multitasking.

 I really like the simple integration of the notifications with Chrome so you can quickly check your different Gmail and G Suite Accounts with a single click.

 Bonus: 5 More Simple Chrome Extensions For Gmail

 1. Send from Gmail – Opens a compose window in Gmail when you click any email address on the web.

 2. Dropbox for Gmail – Send and preview Dropbox files and links without leaving Gmail.

 3. PixelBlock – Blocks people from tracking when you open their emails.

 4. Giphy For Email – Add a punch to your emails with animated GIFs.

 5. Gmail Reverse Conversation – Puts the newest message at the top of Gmail’s conversation view.

-Double Your Productivity In 90 Days
+Double Your Focus and Productivity

 In this age of information overload and constant interruption, it isn’t easy to consistently focus and perform at your best.